The Start is Actually the First Three Steps!

 As the front leg continues pushing, in coordination with vigorous arm action, the rear leg should continue to explosively flex into the high knee position that you see above.
 If sufficient hip joint mobility is present, and the body is properly launched into the race, there should be a large split at the knees as the athlete moves up the track (also seen above).
 Some may refer to this split as the "thighs being separated".
 Establishing and maintaining this split/separation during acceleration is fundamental to good sprinting and is part of good front side mechanics.
 This aspect is also evident in this short video.

-Trunk Discipline and Shin discipline
+Trunk Discipline

 In Addition